EliahKagan/VidDraw/README.md

 also works, though if you do that the first time, it may appear to have frozen for a short while while dependencies are downloaded.
 (In contrast, `dotnet build` is more verbose.)

+If you prefer to open the solution file `VidDraw.sln` in Visual Studio 2019 and build Vid&shy;Draw from there, that is also supported.

 That&rsquo;s all you need.
 If you want to read about codec stuff&hellip; read on!
 Otherwise, you may want to skip to [Usage Tips](#usage-tips) or [The